osifinance/osifinanceapi/README.md

 You can now use osi to begin making API calls.

-Working with Osifinance Objects osiAPI converts the JSON responses from the host website into Pandas dataframes.
+Working with Osifinance Objects osifinanceAPI converts the JSON responses from the host website into Pandas dataframes.

 # Get income taxes
 >>> df_income_taxes = osi.taxes_income(filing_status='single', agi=100000)